nibags/selinux-ksyntaxhighlighting/README.md

 ## Installation:

+**Important:** `selinux-cil.xml` & `selinux-fc.xml` depend on `selinux.xml`.
+To avoid problems, do not install the files separately, but the 3 together.

-If you do not have the latest version of KDE Frameworks, you can manually install the latest `selinux.xml`, `selinux-cil.xml` & `selinux-fc.xml` files.
+If you do not have the latest version of KDE Frameworks, you can manually install the latest `.xml` files.

 Copy the `.xml` files to `$HOME/.local/share/org.kde.syntax-highlighting/syntax/` (for local user) or `/usr/share/org.kde.syntax-highlighting/syntax/` (for all users).